DDMAL/HHP-NLP/extraction_java/README.md

 https://github.com/knowitall/openie

 III.
-Then Run process.java to reformat the extraction result so that it could be read by Event Editor.
+Then Run Load.java to reformat the extraction result so that it could be read by Event Editor.